Path-based Algebraic Foundations of Graph Query Languages: Core Path Algebra

 } In the above expression: \code{(x \{name:"Moe"\})} denotes the source node, \code{[Knows|(Knows/Knows)]} is a regular expression, \code{(y)} denotes the target node, and \code{p} is a variable used to contain the resulting paths.
 The above declarative query can be transformed into an algebra expression whose evaluation tree is shown in Figure \ref{fig:qtreeBALgebra}.
 Next we explain the operators that conform the core of the path algebra proposed in this article.
 These are: selection, join and union.

-Given a set of paths $S$, the \emph{selection} operator ($\sigma$) allows to filter the paths in $S$ according to a filter condition.
-In our example, the algebra expression $\sigma_{label(edge(1)) = ``Knows"}$ filters the paths in $\s_e(G) $ (i.e. the paths of length one in $G$) such that, each path satisfies that its first edge has label \code{``Knows''}.
+Given a set of paths $S$, the \emph{selection} operator ($\sigma$) allows filtering the paths in $S$ according to a filter condition.
+In our example, the algebra expression $\sigma_{label(edge(1)) = ``Knows"}$ filters the paths in $\s_e(G)$ (i.e. the paths of length one in $G$) such that, each path satisfies that its first edge has label \code{``Knows"}.

 Given two sets of paths $\s_1$ and $\s_2$, the \emph{join} operator ($\bowtie$) returns a set of new paths where each new path is the result of concatenating a path $p_1$ from $\s_1$ and a path $p_2$ from $\s_2$ such that the last node of $p_1$ is equal to the first node of $p_2$.
 In our example, the join operator for paths is used to obtain the paths having the structure $(n_1,``Knows",n_2,``Knows",n_3)$.